 Jenny McLeod Carlisle is well past her little girl years.
 She remembers them as happy, but not carefree.
 Playing outside with her younger sister and the other kids in the neighborhood until the lightning bugs flickered, and the street lights started their nightly watch, there was a touch of loneliness.
 At age 5, divorce took away her front-porch reading companion, and forced her Mom to work hard to fill both parental roles.
 Writing letters to her Daddy who lived a couple of hours away helped fill the void, and developed her writing voice.
 Even back then, when asked the standard question about what she wanted to do when she grew up, her answer was to write books.

-Now, with those childhood dreams still intact, she has published one book, entitled “Turn, Turn, Turn.”
-A compilation of short essays, it is a selection of the columns she has been writing each month for Ouachita Life, a regional publication in her adopted home state of Arkansas.
-The magazine, the columns, and now the book have developed a small but loyal following of folks who remember their own childhoods, and perhaps have had the same goal of retaining their dreams until they “grow up”.
+With her childhood dreams still intact, she self- published her first book, entitled “Turn, Turn, Turn.”
+A compilation of short essays, it is a selection of the monthly columns written for Ouachita Life, a regional publication in her adopted home state of Arkansas.
+The magazine, the columns and the book have developed a small but loyal following of folks who remember their own childhoods, and perhaps have had the same goal of retaining their dreams until they “grow up”.
+During the pandemic of 2020, her writing took on more urgency, and less apology for the faith that sustained her.
+Her second non-fiction book, “To Everything a Season” is a chronological collection of everything she wrote during the year when time stood still.

 May you be richly blessed by whatever you glean from her musings here.